Blackbaud: History

 Blackbaud successfully completed its initial public offering in 2004.
 Sixteen months later, in November 2005, Marc Chardon replaced Sywolski as Blackbaud CEO.
 Chardon had previously served as chief financial officer of Microsoft's information worker group, which developed Microsoft Office among other products.

 Blackbaud acquired Campagne Associates in 2006.
 The company added both Target Software and Target Analysis Group in 2007.
 Target Software developed large-scale database management solutions, while the Target Analysis Group focused primarily on data mining for nonprofits.
 Later that year, Blackbaud also acquired eTapestry, an online donor management tool.

 Blackbaud acquired Kintera in 2008.
 In 2012, the company acquired Convio.

 In early 2013, Blackbaud announced that CEO Marc Chardon would leave the company by the end of that year.
 Anthony Boor became Blackbaud's interim CEO in August 2013.
 Boor joined Blackbaud as the company's chief financial officer in 2011.
 He was credited with leading Blackbaud's acquisition of Convio.

 Mike Gianoni was named the new president and CEO for Blackbaud in November 2013.

 Blackbaud acquired MicroEdge in 2014 for $160 million.
 MicroEdge was a software provider to foundations, with about 2,000 customers.

 In October 2017, Blackbaud completed a £95m, about $127.4 million, purchase of JustGiving.

 In April 2018, Blackbaud acquired Reeher, a St. Paul, Minnesota-based predictive modeling platform for colleges and universities, for $40 million.

 In January 2019, Blackbaud acquired YourCause, a software as a service (SaaS) provider focused on increasing corporate giving and volunteering for nonprofits and causes.

 In 2022, Blackbaud acquired the education and social impact tech firm EverFi for $750 million.

+In December 2025, Blackbaud announced a partnership with Anthropic to provide a fundraising connector for Claude for Nonprofits, an initiative aimed at enhancing how nonprofit organizations use artificial intelligence to increase their impact.